Lia Guthrie – Publisher/Vice President

 Huber, a Florida native, attended the University of Florida where she earned two bachelor’s degrees in agronomy and agricultural communications in 1992.
 In 2002, she completed a master’s degree in agricultural communications.

 Her current occupation combines two of her passions: agriculture and writing.
-Huber now lives on the family farm in Bronson, Fla., where she grew up.
+Huber now lives on the family farm in Bronson, Florida, where she grew up.